 Problem solved, right?
 Not so fast!

-In an ideal world, you wouldn’t water these plants with tap water at all, but instead with rainwater or distilled water.
-That would solve the problem, but the first can be hard to come by and is often inconvenient, the second is expensive.
-Again, letting the water sit overnight is of no use whatsoever.
+In an ideal world, you wouldn’t water these plants with tap water at all, but instead use rainwater or distilled water.
+That would solve the chloramine problem, but rainwater can be hard to come by and is often inconvenient, while distilled water is expensive.
+Again, letting the water sit overnight is of no help whatsoever.

-Essentially, I apply here the Laidback Gardenersn”15 Steps Rule”.
+Essentially, I just apply the Laidback Gardener’s “15 Pace Rule.”
 Back up 15 steps and if you can’t see the problem, it’s not one worth getting upset about.
-That’s certainly the case here.
+That’s certainly the case here!